-Premier League predicted final table: Spurs doomed as relegation crisis is laid bare
+Premier League predicted final table: Spurs doomed – and it might not be close

-For the Tottenham Hotspur fans looking for comfort today, we bring good news: Lincoln is lovely in winter…
+For the Tottenham Hotspur fans looking for comfort, we bring good news: Lincoln is nice…

 For that is where Spurs are heading.
 How do we know?
 Aside from believing what our eyes are telling us, we’ve also done the relegation maths.